jgjin/not-quite-an-expert/content/posts/losing_backpack.md

 ---
 This year, I celebrated my birthday by chasing my backpack!

-Don’t worry, I also had a party and brunch over the weekend.
+Don't worry, I also had a party and brunch over the weekend.

 I left my backpack on the bench and got on the 5:50 northbound train.
 Grasping my empty shoulders, I found out only after the train started moving.